-Description: Thallus foliose, homoiomerous, subgelatinous when wet, 2-7(-15) cm wide, membrane-like, rounded, closely adnate, broadly lobed.
-Lobes 0.5-1.5 cm wide, 60-100 µm thick (moist), rounded, with an entire, not swollen magin, dark olive-green to black, lighter and semi-translucent when moist, strongly radiately ridged and pustulate.
-Lower surface paler green than upper surface, at times bluish green, with depressions corresponding to ridges, and scattered hapters.
+Description: Thallus foliose, homoiomerous, subgelatinous when wet, membrane-like, rounded, closely adnate, broadly lobed, 2-7(-15) cm wide.
+Lobes 0.5-1.5 cm wide, 60-100 µm thick when moist, rounded at apex, with an entire, not swollen margin, dark olive-green to black, lighter and semi-translucent when moist, strongly radiately ridged and postulate, never isidiate.
+Lower surface paler green than upper surface, at times bluish green, with depressions corresponding to ridges, and scattered white hapters.
 Upper and lower cortices absent.
-Apothecia common, lecanorine, sessile with constricted base, 0.8-1.5(-2) mm across, the disc at first concave, finally convex, red-brown to almost black.
-Proper exciple euthyplectenchymatous; hymenium colourless, 85-130 µm tall.
+Apothecia common, lecanorine, sessile and constricted at base, 0.8-1.5(-2) mm across, with an initially concave, finally convex, red-brown to almost black disc and a persistent, smooth thalline margin.
+Thalline exciple usually pseudocorticate; proper exciple euthyplectenchymatous to subparaplectenchymatous; hymenium colourless, 85-130 µm high, I+ blue; paraphyses coherent, simple or sparingly branched, 2-3 µm thick at mid-level, the apical cells swollen; hypothecium pale yellow.
 Asci 8-spored, clavate, the apex thick, with a I+ blue apical dome and a I+ blue annulus projecting downwardly.
 Ascospores 4-5(-7)-septate, not constricted at septa, hyaline, broadly acicular and irregularly clavate with one end thicker, usually curved, (35-)40-75 x (5-)6-6.5(-7) µm.
 Pycnidia often numerous, immersed to semi-immersed, on both sides of thallus.
-Conidia straight, bacilliform or with slightly swollen ends, 4.5-6 x 1-1.8 µm Photobiont cyanobacterial (Nostoc), in long chains.
+Conidia straight, bacilliform or with slightly swollen ends, 4.5-6 x 1-1.8 µm Photobiont cyanobacterial (Nostoc, the cells in long chains).
 Spot tests: all negative.
 Chemistry: without lichen substances.

 Note: a mild-temperate lichen found on the bark of more or less isolated broad-leaved trees, more thermophytic than the closely related C. nigrescens; presently extinct in northern Italy, except Liguria, still frequent and locally even common in humid sites of Tyrrhenian Italy, especially in Sardegna.